‘What do I write on my resume if I’m not active in orgs, have no internship experience, and have a mediocre QPI/GPA?’

 - Worked the front end of the main branch by assisting customers fill out their prescriptions or by recommending to customers the best selling product to fill out their prescriptions.

-My parents also used to own a couple of restaurants and I’d work there sometimes to earn an allowance.
-There is nothing that teaches humility and patience like spending a summer as a waitress.
-I hated it at the time, but it was a good way of learning the value of hard work (and to never treat the service staff like crap).
+There is nothing that teaches humility and patience like spending a summer working for your allowance.
+I hated it at the time, but it was a good way of learning the value of hard work.

-Student Council/ Student Government Positions (high school or college)
+7. Student Council or Government Positions (both high school or college)

 Block Representative – Sanggunian ng mga Paaralang Loyola ng Ateneo de Manila